bits/ExpandSelectionToWhitespace-SublimeText/README.md

 Also known as
 -------------
-I wrote this after trying a few web searches for a package to do this, and finding that there wasn't anything like it available.
+This plugin was written after trying a few web searches for a package to do this, but finding that there wasn't anything like it available.
 With the hope of helping anyone else following the same search trail find their way:

 * Expand selection to spaces in Sublime Text 3
+* Select to word boundaries
 * Grow selection to whitespace
 * Sublime Text selection expansion
-* Extend selection to first and last non-whitespace character around Sublime Text cursor
+* Extend selection to first and last non-whitespace character around cursor
 * Select up to surrounding spacing characters
 * Select until space
-* Select like vim's big WORD movement in visual mode
+* Select like Vim's big WORD movement in visual mode